Navigating the crossroads of higher education requires a commitment to excellence in policy, practice and professional development.

 In addition to serving as a public commissioner on Commission for Physical Therapy Education (CAPTE) and Accreditation Commission for Career Schools and Colleges (ACCSC), she is on the founding board of National Council – State Authorization Reciprocity Agreement (NC-SARA).
 Dodge works with institutions domestically and globally on efforts aimed at strengthening capacity for institutional effectiveness through a commitment to quality and student success.

-Dodge earned a B.A. in biblical literature, an M.A. in organizational development and student guidance and counseling, and a Ph.D. in human and organization systems from Fielding Graduate University with a dissertation focused on the organizational entry process for new college presidents.
+Dodge earned a B.A. in biblical literature, M.A.s in organizational development and student guidance and counseling, and a Ph.D. in human and organization systems from Fielding Graduate University with a dissertation focused on the organizational entry process for new college presidents.